12 Ideas and Tips for Creating a Low-Maintenance Garden

 low maintenance garden perennials blazing star

-5. Use Ground Cover in Your Garden
+5. Use Ground Cover to Reduce Weeding and Watering

 low maintenance garden perennials salvia